Welcome to Common Thread Community Chorus of Toronto!

 CT acknowledges that, for thousands of years, these lands have been the traditional lands of the Huron-Wendat, the Seneca, and most recently the Mississaugas of the New Credit.
 CT also acknowledges that this territory remains the home of many indigenous people from across Turtle Island.
 CT members and supporters are grateful to be able to gather and sing here.

 CT Kids: Fun and empowering songs, building a sense of belonging, respect for diversity and positive social change from a youth perspective.
 Click here for more information.

 Our year end concert is on Saturday May 26.
 We are doing only one, evening concert, which will be at 7:30.
 The venue is St. Simon the Apostle Church on Bloor at Sherbourne.
-Tickets will be available soon but tell your friends and family to hold the date!
+Tickets are $20, seniors $10, students $5, children free.
+Or PWYC at the door.

 Interested in joining Common Thread?
 We are accepting new members.
 Click here for more information.

 A Common Thread Community Chorus video: “In One Word”

 Oye, by Common Thread Community Chorus of Toronto

 Tzena, Tzena/Zeina, Zeina by Common Thread Community Chorus of Toronto

 Never Turning Back, by Common Thread Community Chorus of Toronto featuring Pat Humphries